juergengeck/one.filer/linux/README.md

-# ONE.filer Linux Packages
+# Linux Packages for ONE Filer

-This directory contains the Linux-specific packages for ONE.filer, providing modern FUSE3 support for mounting ONE.models filesystems on Linux.
+This directory contains the Linux-specific packages for the ONE filesystem bridge, providing modern FUSE3 support for mounting ONE databases as filesystems on Linux.

 ## Package Structure